ben-lovell/TunaCanyonArticle/readme.md

 12. some crazy fast rolling switch backs
 13. final left into some chunder

-I won't spoil the raw run too much, but I'll tell you that not everything went as planned.
+I won't spoil the raw run too much, but I'll tell you that **NOT** everything went as planned.
 The speeds required are faster in real life and the nerve required to aim for the best line is tremendous.
 We hit many literal and figurative walls.
 The number one thing we lacked was comfort lightly 'tapping' into slides at 60mph.

 # Equipment